List of African Great Lakes kingdoms: History

 These fairly simplistic reconstructions, of course, mask the major tensions and conflicts that existed within these states.
 An insight into such political intrigue has been provided by the historical work focusing on the Kaijja shrine, within the Maruku kingdom, twenty kilometers south of Bukoba.
 The site is the gashani, or jaw-bone shrine, of the seventeenth- and eighteenth-century king, Rugomora Mahe, who is said to have occupied the site and to have overseen iron-working there.
-The site is also an important shrine to the Cwezi spirit, Wamara.
+The site is also an important shrine to the Chwezi spirit, Wamara.
 All the Buhaya states record a change from Hinda to Bito rulers around the seventeenth century, referring to the extension of Bito dynastic influence from Bunyoro.
 Significantly, Rugomora Mahe was an early Bito ruler, and his association with the shrine is interpreted as an integral part of the ritual conflict between Hinda followers and their spirits, and the new Bito rulers.
 At broadly similar times oral traditions in Karagwe and Nkore record incursions and even lengthy occupations by forces from Bunyoro, but emphasize ultimate victory over the invaders.

 In Nkore, it has been possible to identify sites associated with political authority, extending several centuries back into the past.
 The locations of these sites indicate that the early core Nkore area was in a restricted highland area, Isingiro, twenty kilometers south of the modern center of Mbarara.
 The suggestion is therefore that these were initially very localized political formations, some of which gradually expanded.
 Military power was initially realized in terms of numbers.
 The Buhaya states were all small and do not appear to have had a significant military capability.
 Karagwe does appear to have had military strength, and this may have been due to its greater population size.
 Nkore, from its small base, does not appear to have had expansionist pretensions, or more importantly, capability, until key changes in its military organization.
 The creation of permanent levies of troops, known as Emitwe, allowed both the conquest of territory such as Mpororo and Buhweju and also the protection of its increasing herds from powerful neighbors to the north.

 It is important to emphasize that, in their early stages, all these polities were small and vulnerable.
 In particular, they appear to have been susceptible to succession disputes, which seem to have been the main cause of conflict.
 More detailed histories of significant changes in structure and organization only really begin to emerge toward the end of the eighteenth century, when some polities started looking beyond their frontiers for new territories and resources to control.